tcbutler320/tbutler.org/_posts/2021-11-01-legacy-hack-the-box-ctf.md

 last-updated: 2021-01-10 20:01:21 -0400
 tag: ctf
 author: Tyler Butler
+lead: Legacy is an easy level retired capture the flag machine from Hack the Box.
+This writeup will describe the techniques I used to bypass security controls and gain root access to the machine.
 ---

 Legacy is an easy level retired capture the flag machine from Hack the Box.
 This writeup will describe the techniques I used to bypass security controls and gain root access to the machine.